Lent really makes sense when we feel our need for God.

-Lent only makes sense for those who know that they are sinners.
-Other good people might engage in Lenten disciplines of fasting and penance, but these practices will only bear fruit for the one who humbly acknowledges their personal sinfulness and sincerely seeks the mercy of God.
+During these forty days of preparation for Easter many well-intentioned Christians take up Lenten disciplines of fasting and penance.
+Such practices bear real fruit for the one who humbly acknowledges their personal powerlessness and sinfulness and sincerely seeks the mercy of God.

-It is helpful for us to remember that in the northern hemisphere, these are springtime days, and the word “Lent” in Old English, means “springtime.”
-Here, down-under, signs of autumn abound, with cooler mornings and evenings, and the leaves beginning to turn.
+It is helpful for us to remember that in the northern hemisphere, these are springtime days and the word “Lent” in Old English, means “springtime” or “lengthening of days”.

 Lectio Divina – Today’s gospel reading from the liturgy for Ash Wednesday offered as a 15 and 25 minute guided meditation

 Some written resources for Ash Wednesday prepared by the National Liturgy Office of Aotearoa New Zealand at this link

 Pray to Sleep: A guided audio reflection for bedtime: